dwhr-pi/python-aiml-chatbot/README-en.md

 ## Python AIML-Chatbot

+What is new is the translation of the files described in the text as "aiml-en-us-foundation-alice" to, so to speak, "aiml-de-de-foundation-alice", which results in the German language as a completed translation.
+Translation errors or grammatical errors are possible, which could make the answer somewhat misleading.

+In addition, I made a video in the _Video directory that should show the chatbot in operation.
+[Video(_Video\chatbot~1.mp4) "The short video"] [Video-Snapshot(_Video\snapshot.png) "The short video"]

 Some while ago I wrote a short tutorial about how to create an AIML chatbot and output its text via espeak (https://iniy.org/?p=68).